SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 All films must be available in German, English or with English subtitles if not in German or English.

-The festival is not responsible for returning support material and viewing DVDs except upon written request and if the filmmaker sends a pre-paid mailer.
+The festival is not responsible for returning support material and viewing DVDs.

 Participation in the Festival obliges winners to include the logo of the festival and the prize when advertising the film (i.e.) on posters and in advertisements.

-Within the Independent Section of the festival, four prizes are awarded:
+Within the Independent Section of the festival, three prizes are awarded:

-a) The "German Independence Award - Audience Award" for an independent film production is endowed with 2,000 Euro for the director.
+a) The "German Independence Award – Best Film" for an independent film production is endowed with 2,500 Euro for the director.
 All films, which are selected for the Independent section, are nominated for the award.

-The award will be judged by an international jury of five members, at least three of them coming from outside of Germany.
+The award will be judged by an international jury of three members.
 Following proposals put by the Advisory Board, the festival director will appoint the Jury.
 The festival director may be present at Jury meetings as a consultant on matters of procedure and regulations but has no right to vote.
 The nominated films have to be presented with English subtitles.
-The film must be either German language, or of German origin.
-The films are not allowed to have had their cinematic release in Germany before the festival dates and they must be produced after January 1, 2014.
+The films are not allowed to have had their cinematic release in Germany before the festival dates.

 c) The "German Independence Award - Best Short Film" for an independent short film production is awarded by a jury and is endowed with 500 Euro for the director.